 Many myths float around about dating a doctor, and people presume that only doctors are better off dating doctors.
 No!
-All you need is a little knowledge about what you’re getting and what to expect.
+All you need is a little knowledge about what you’re getting into and what to expect.

 Dating a doctor is incredibly hard for a non-medical person, but intelligent thinking and slight adjustments can make it a cakewalk.
 A doctor’s day involves a lot of mental and physical stress compared to an average person with a 9-5 desk job.

 These tips will help you prepare for the wondrous experience of being with a doctor.